awsdocs/iam-user-guide/doc_source/id_users_create.md

 1. \(Optional\) Add custom attributes to the user by attaching tags\.
 For more information, see [Managing tags on IAM users \(AWS CLI or AWS API\)](id_tags_users.md#id_tags_users_procs-cli-api)\.

 1. \(Optional\) Give the user permission to manage their own security credentials\.
-For more information, see [AWS: Allows MFA\-authenticated IAM users to manage their own credentials on the My Security Credentials page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.
+For more information, see [AWS: Allows MFA\-authenticated IAM users to manage their own credentials on the My security credentials page](reference_policies_examples_aws_my-sec-creds-self-manage.md)\.

 ## Creating IAM users \(AWS API\)<a name="id_users_create_api"></a>